Here are some posts that I have done on the site to help you manage WordPress better. [Read more…]

 Since then, I’ve come to expand on those ideas a little more, finding a structured scheduling process that has become very effective.
 [Read more…]

 One of the greatest things about WordPress that has made it so popular is the incredible API the application has providing an easy way to customize and extend the application.
 Unfortunately, this can also be one of it’s greatest drawbacks as well.
 If you want to be successful as a WordPress plugin developer, you need to familiarize yourself with the WordPress API.
 [Read more…]

-In my experience as a WordPress plugin developer, I have run across many users of WordPress who fall victim to some very bad habits.
-When consulting clients who are running WordPress, I’ve seen a lot, and I’ve fixed a lot.
+In my experience as a WordPress developer and consultant, I have run across many users of WordPress who fall victim to some very bad habits.
+When consulting client about WordPress site management, I’ve seen a lot, and I’ve fixed a lot.

 WordPress continues to grow in market share.
 At present, it powers over 20% of all web sites.
 When you consider sites that are using content management systems, WP’s market share is 58.5%, with the next closest being Joomla at 9.5%.
 There is no question that WordPress has momentum to grow some more and I’ve staked a big piece of my business on it.

 Nick Roach at ElegantThemes has put together a nice infographic to visualize WP’s growth trend.